 AFAR partners with CreditCards.com and may receive a commission from card issuers.
 This compensation may impact the presentation of offers or affiliate links on this site.
 AFAR does not include all financial companies or all available financial offers.
 Our coverage is independent and objective, and has not been reviewed, approved, or endorsed by any of these entities.
 Opinions expressed here are entirely those of the AFAR editorial team.

-If Marriott is your chain of choice—and it should be, with over 8,000 properties comprising 30 distinct brands around the world—then you might want to consider carrying the Marriott Bonvoy Brilliant™ American Express® Card.
-Although it comes with a considerable annual fee of $450 per year, the card is positively brimming with value-added perks, like annual statement credits and a free night award each year that more than offset the charge.
-Here are the details on the Marriott Bonvoy Brilliant Amex and what sets this premium product apart from its peers.
+If Marriott is your chain of choice—and it should be, with over 8,000 properties comprising 30 distinct brands around the world—then you might want to consider carrying the Marriott Bonvoy Brilliant® American Express® Card.
+Although it comes with a considerable annual fee of $450 per year (see rates and fees), the card is positively brimming with value-added perks, like annual statement credits and a free night award each year that can more than offset the cost of carrying it.

 Another factor in this card’s favor is its earning power.
 It accrues six points per dollar on eligible purchases at Marriott Bonvoy hotels.
-Beyond that, it also racks up three points per dollar at U.S. restaurants and on flights booked directly with airlines, and two points per dollar on everything else.
-If you do stay at Marriott properties regularly, using this card to pay can dramatically boost your points balance.
+It also racks up three points per dollar at U.S. restaurants and on flights booked directly with airlines, and two points per dollar on everything else.
+If you stay at Marriott properties regularly, using this card to pay can dramatically boost your points balance.
 Swiping it at restaurants or using it to purchase flights is another way to increase your earning, while its two-point everyday earning rate is a solid backup as well.